majarall/majarall/README.md

-## About Me - Mustafa Jarallah
+## About Me - Moose
 - 👀 I have a passion for both Physics and Computer Science, merging these interests to explore innovative solutions.
 - 🌱 Currently immersed in exciting projects at the intersection of AI and data processing.

 ## Interests and Expertise
 - 🚀 My main focus is on:
-  - Computer vision in robotics application.
+  - MLOps and data pipelines for machine learning lifecycle management.
-  - Semantic search systems utilizing the power of large language models.
+  - Data streaming applications using Apache Kafka.
-  - Harnessing Spark and Kafka streams for big data processing.
+  - Physics simulation and computational modeling.

 ## Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)